SudoWatson/SandboxGame/README.md

 ## Overview

-This project was developed during my high school software development independant study over the course of about 10 weeks.
-It's a more than basic sandbox "game" for me to implement and learn how game dseign works with Java and the Light Weight Java Game Library (LWJGL).
+This project was developed during my high school software development independent study over the course of about 10 weeks.
+It's a more than basic sandbox "game" for me to implement and learn how game design works with Java and the Light Weight Java Game Library (LWJGL).
 It is much less a game, and more a collection of a few game design concepts and 3D graphics implementation.

 This is the final update video I made for the class.
 While it doesn't go over and cover everything, most everything is at least on display in the video.
 You can view the entire